SoftInstigate/restheart-website/learn/request-transformers.md

 ## Introduction

-Transformers allow to change the json document representing the resource state, for instance adding, modifying or filtering out some properties.
+Transformers allow to change the request or the response, for instance adding, modifying or filtering out some properties in the body.
+A Transformer can also be used to modify the request in other ways such as adding a query parameter.
+An example would be adding the `filter={"visibility":"public"}` query parameter to the request `GET /db/coll` in order to limit the client visibility on the collection documents.

 Resources data flows in and out of RESTHeart in json format (see [Representation Format](/learn/representation-format) section), where the state is represented as a json document.

-A transformer can be applied either in the REQUEST or RESPONSE phases:

--   Applying it in the REQUEST phase makes sense only for PUT, POST and PATCH requests (when data is sent from the client).
-In these cases, the incoming data is first transformed and then stored in MongoDB
--   Applying it in the RESPONSE phase, makes sense only for GET requests (when data is sent back to clients).
-The data is first retrieved from MongoDB, than transformed and passed back to the client.

 ## The *rts* collection metadata